-When a liquidator or receiver is appointed, as part of the formal wind-up of the company following its insolvency, they compile each employee's entitlements and apply on the employees' behalf to the Department of Social Protection ("DSP") under this scheme.
+When a liquidator or receiver is appointed, as part of the formal wind-up of the company following its insolvency, they compile each employee's entitlements and apply on the employees' behalf to the DSP under this scheme.
 Payment is made directly to the liquidator, who disburses the monies less any statutory deductions to the employees.